povfarwa/Your-StopWatch/README.md

 * **Full-Screen Presentation:** No boxes or containers and it covered full screen
 * **High-Precision Timing:** It also tracks miliseconds
 * **Smart Lap Tracking:** You can also see the lap after your first time is recorded
+* **Fun Fact:** You can use this for breath holding challenge with your friends or sublings

 ## Project Structure